netket/netket-website/_docs/learning/optimizers.md

 <h2 class="bg-primary">Common Parameters: Gradient Clipping</h2>

 Gradient clipping can be used with all the optimisers.
 We implement two methods to clip gradients: `ClipNorm` and `ClipVal`.
 The clipping would only be used if the parameters are specified, otherwise no clipping would be performed.
+They can be used independently or together.

 `ClipNorm` clips the variation $$\mathcal{S}_k$$ based on the L2 norm, i.e. if $$\|\mathcal{S}_k\|$$ is greater than a certain threshold $$N$$, we rescale the variation by